Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in eight of their past 10 games and won three of those contests.
+- The Giants have been the underdog just one time in the past 10 contests and lost that game.

 Discover More About This Game